thkukuk/microos-sysext/old-scripts/README.md

 # Script to create sysext images in squashfs format

-This directory creates a script `microos-sysext.sh` which creates sysext images in squashfs format by unpacking the RPMs.
+This directory contains a script `microos-sysext.sh` which creates sysext images in squashfs format by unpacking the RPMs.

 Workflow:
 * Download all RPMs for the MicroOS basesystem pattern